Verifiedfan/USPrivacy/README.md

 # USPrivacy

-## The US Privacy signal will be deprecated on January 31, 2024.
-We recommend that all users of the US Privacy String adopt the [Global Privacy Platform](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform) well in advance of the deprecation date.
+## The US Privacy signal has been deprecated as of January 31, 2024.
+We strongly advise all users of the US Privacy String to transition to the Global Privacy Platform.

 Technical specifications to support US Privacy initiatives, starting with CCPA (California Consumer Privacy Act)